Noncommutative Solitons and Quasideterminants: Twistor description of noncommutative anti-self-dual Yang-Mills equations

 \section{Twistor description of noncommutative anti-self-dual Yang-Mills equations}

-In this section, we construct wide class of exact solutions of noncommutative anti-self-dual Yang-Mills equations {}from the geometrical viewpoint of noncommutative twistor theory.
-Noncommutative twistor theory has been developed by several authors and the mathematical foundation is established \cite{BrMa,Hannabuss,KKO,Takasaki}.
+In this section, we construct wide class of exact solutions of the noncommutative anti-self-dual Yang-Mills equations {}from the geometrical viewpoint of the noncommutative twistor theory.
+The noncommutative twistor theory has been developed by several authors and mathematical foundations are established \cite{Takasaki, BrMa,Hannabuss,KKO}.

-Twistor theory is roughly said to be based on a correspondence between (complexified) space-time coordinates $(z,\zt,w,\wt)$ and twistor coordinates $(\lambda,\mu,\zeta)$ which are local coordinates of a 3-dimensional complex projective space (twistor space).
-There is a relation between them as follows:
+The twistor theory is based on a correspondence between (complexified) space-time coordinates $(z,\zt,w,\wt)$ and twistor coordinates $(\lambda,\mu,\zeta)$ which are local coordinates of a 3-dimensional complex projective space (twistor space).
+The explicit relation is called the {\it incidence relation}, and represented as follows: